mmistakes/minimal-mistakes/_posts/2019-10-27-steps-to-modeling.md

----
-published: true
-title: Steps for Creating an Optimization Model
-date: 2019-10-27
----
 I am on a bit of a quest to bring Mathematical Optimization to the masses, or at least to Software Developers.
 I often come across problems where people are wanting to find the best plan for their problem but they lack to tools to express the problem.
 Typically the way this is "solved" is by some domain expert coming up with a laborious heuristic in Excel which involves outrageous amount of copying and pasting.
 I have seen this is take place in tiny companies all the way up to multi-billion dollar enterprises.
 What really breaks my heart when I see this is that I know there is a better way, but people are just are not aware of it.
 This is why I am pushing for more training on Mathematical Optimization at my company and why I am starting a blog series on Mathematical Modeling.

 ## The Goal